LucianoCirino/efficiency-nodes-comfyui/README.md

+⚠️ **IMPORTANT:** Due to shifts in priorities and a decreased interest in this project from my end, this repository will no longer receive updates or maintenance.
+Use at your own risk...

 Efficiency Nodes for ComfyUI
 =======
 ### A collection of <a href="https://github.com/comfyanonymous/ComfyUI" >ComfyUI</a> custom nodes to help streamline workflows and reduce total node count.